 Buy a bucket screen instead of the traditional paint pan that sits on the floor

 The majority of all people have seen the paint roller pans that are designed to hold small amounts of paint and sit on the floor.
 You dip the roller into the deep end of the pan and then roll the roller across the ribbed section of the pan to remove the excess paint.
-These paint pans are handy but the screens that fit inside 5 gallon paint buckets are better.
+These paint cans are handy but the screens that fit inside 5-gallon paint buckets are better.
 You will very rarely see a professional painter using the traditional paint pans.

 If you buy the screen you will reap the following benefits